IIIF/api/source/presentation/4.0/index.md

 label, summary, metadata, rights, provider, homepage, thumbnail
 ```

-Notice that the painting Annotation is a member of the `items` property of an Annotation Page.
+Notice that the Painting Annotation is a member of the `items` property of an Annotation Page.
 While in this case there is only one Annotation Page and one Annotation, the mechanism is needed for consistency when there are multiple Annotation Pages, and it allows for Annotation Pages in general to be separate resources on the web.

-### Example 2: Book
+## Example 2: Book

 This example is a Manifest with multiple Canvases, each of which represents a page of a book.
 It demonstrates the use of the `behavior` property to indicate to a client that the object is _paged_: this helps a client generate the correct user experience.
 The `viewingDirection` property indicates that the book is read left-to-right.
 In this case, the property is redundant as `left-to-right` is the default value.
 The Manifest has a `rendering` property linking to a PDF representation; typically a client would offer this as a download or "view as" option.
 The `start` property is used to tell a client to initialize the view on a particular Canvas, useful if the digitized work contains a large amount of irrelevant front matter or blank pages.
 The `requiredStatement` is a message that a client MUST show to the user when presenting the Manifest.